Standard Admission: Frequently Asked Questions

 If it is determined that you had a documented extenuating circumstance that prevented you from applying by the deadline, you may submit a petition for permission to submit a late application.
 You are encouraged to contact the Undergraduate Program Office to speak with an advising staff member regarding the nature of the reason that the application was not submitted by the deadline.

 When will I know if I am admitted?

 You will be notified of your admission status at two different points in time, depending on the semester you are applying for:

-- If you are applying for spring semester (application deadline October 1): You will be notified by email in early November in regard to your score on the admission essay and resume.
+- If you are applying for spring semester (application deadline October 1): You will be notified by email in early November in regard to your score on the admission essay.
 This early notification will allow time to resubmit due to nonpassing scores before the end of the session.
 You will receive a final admission decision in early January.

 Note: Admission status information is communicated via your University of Iowa email account only.

 How do I change my major if I have already turned in my application?

 Students will not be admitted directly to a major, you will need to declare a major by contacting your advisor after you have completed Macroeconomics, Managerial Accounting, and Business Computing Essentials.